MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Inventory cleanup

 Devices will send a heartbeat once a day to the inventory.
 If a device hasn't sent a heartbeat in the last 30 days, the device will be removed from the inventory.
 If the device comes back online and sends a heartbeat, the device will be added to the inventory again.
-You can extend this from 30 days by going to  **settings** in the navigation pane.
+You can extend this from 30 days by going to **Settings** in the navigation pane.

 ## Export inventory views